hazelcast/hazelcast/hazelcast-documentation/src/Aggregators.md

                                     ), Aggregations.integerAvg() );
 ```

-As mentioned before, this example already was a bit more sophisticated.
-For our next example, we will do some grouping based on
+#### Grouping Example

-the different worldwide offices.
-Currently, a group aggregator is not yet available, that means we need a small workaround to
+For our next example, we will do some grouping based on the different worldwide offices.
+Currently, a group aggregator is not yet
-achieve this goal.
-In later versions of the Aggregations API this will not be sufficient anymore since it will be available out of
+available, that means we need a small workaround to achieve this goal.
+In later versions of the Aggregations API this will not be
-the box by a much more convenient way.
+required anymore since it will be available out of the box in a much more convenient way.

 So again, let's start with our filter.
 This time we want to filter based on an office name and we again need to do some data joins
 to achieve this kind of filtering.